 - To protect the community while enabling students to complete the semester, Brown moved academic instruction for all undergraduate and graduate students to remote learning effective March 30.

-- Most undergraduate students who live in on-campus residences or Brown-owned properties vacated their residences and will complete the semester from their homes or at an alternate location.
+- Most undergraduate students who live in on-campus residences or Brown-owned properties vacated their residences and are completing the semester from their homes or at an alternate location.

 - All in-person events are cancelled.
 Admissions events and all spring athletics competitions and practices are cancelled, and non-essential visitors are discouraged from coming to campus (parents and families are considered essential visitors during the process of helping students move off campus).